davpark/anime_analysis/README.md

 We will not be looking at movies, original video animations (OVAs), original net animations (ONAs), music, specials, and shows that are incomplete.

 This analysis will only be looking at completed TV series that have a rating.

+Some tasks that need to be completed
+* Better plotting
+* Virtual environment
+* Sklearn